Doctor-Scott/launcher/README.md

     - You could also save them to file, anything you can do in your editor really
 - Pipe command outputs into the launcher for further use -- e.g. `echo hello | launcher`
 - Edit the script and workflow files in your $EDITOR of choice from within the launcher
+    - You might also need to set $VISUAL to your editor of choice

 ### Workflows: